Cassandra - OpenTelemetry Collector

 }

-Sample log queries
+Sample log query

 Following is a query from the Cassandra app's Cassandra - Overview dashboard Nodes Up panel: